 Ernie Kuehne ('66), a native of Mart, Texas, enrolled at the university on a track scholarship in 1962.
 After graduating from UNT with a political science degree in 1966, he entered Baylor University where he earned a Doctor of Jurisprudence in 1969.
-He and his wife, Pam, are staunch supporters of UNT.
+He is a staunch supporter of UNT.
 He has three children: Ernie III (Trip), Hank and Kelli.

 Professionally, Mr. Kuehne is president and board chairman of Kuehne Oil Co., a member of the State Bar of Texas and owner of Kuehne Racing.
 He gives his time and money to many worthy organizations in the community.
 He is a past president of the American Junior Golf Association.
 For 10 years, he and his family have sponsored Kelli Kuehne's "Teeing It Up to Cure Diabetes" golf tournament, which has raised over $3 million for juvenile diabetes.
 He is sponsoring four UNT National Merit Scholars for their undergraduate degrees.
 In 2013, he was a nominee and finalist for Texan of the Year.
 Ernie is an active Freemason, having received the 33rd degree in the Scottish Rite of Freemasonry in Washington, D.C. in 2015, and in 2016 was added to the Hall of Honor in Washington, D.C. as the only Texan to have been designated an Architect of the Temple.
 In 2016, he also received the Order of Knights Templar in the York Rite of Freemasonry.

 Kuehne serves on the President's Leadership Board and is a member of The McConnell Society at UNT.
 He also is a life member of the UNT Alumni Association and the UNT Letterwinners Association.
 He is a past Pi Kappa Alpha Fraternity Alumni Advisory Board member and trustee.